And at Ecosphere+, we want to help keep it that way.

 The Park is also the source of 45 watersheds that feed two of the Amazon’s major tributaries.
 These watersheds provide key ecosystem services, such as flood and soil erosion protection to the surrounding areas, in addition to supporting local agriculture.

 Cordillera Azul protects 28 High Conservation Value (HCV) species, including the spectacled bear, the jaguar, and the harpy eagle.
-HCV species are biological, ecological, social or cultural values that are considered outstandingly significant or critically important at the national, regional or global level.
+HCV species are outstandingly significant or critically important at the national, regional or global level.
 HCV requirements are integrated into the principles and criteria of major sustainability certification schemes such as the Forest Stewardship Council (FSC).
 They also factor into purchasing and investment policies and sustainability commitments of global banks, financial institutions, traders, retailers, processors and distributors of wood, paper and agricultural commodities.

 The local and indigenous communities play a pivotal role in maintaining the integrity of the project.
 They are drivers of their own transformation and in ensuring the global climate impact of what they do.

-Approximately 180,000 people in over 230 communities live here, and by the end of the project it will have engaged 34 communities and created 400 jobs, with 30% of these held by women.
+Approximately 250,000 people in over 440 communities live here, and by the end of the project it will have engaged 34 communities and supported 400 jobs, with 30% of these held by women.

 Community engagement is key to ensuring our project is socially inclusive.
 Our project partner, a local NGO called CIMA, has been working in the Cordillera Azul area since 2002 to help strengthen local communities, build their capacity, and develop and implement economic and well-being strategies.